Homebrew/homebrew-cask/CONTRIBUTING.md

 + **Beta, Development, Unstable**: Subsequent versions to **stable**, yet incomplete and under development, aiming to eventually become the new **stable**.
 + **Nightly**: Constantly up-to-date versions of the current development state.
 + **Legacy**: Any **stable** version that is not the most recent.
++ **Alternative**: Alternative edition of an existing app, by the same vendor (developer editions, community editions, pro editions, …).
 + **Trial**: Date-limited version that stops working entirely after it expires, requiring payment to lift the limitation.
 + **Freemium**: Gratis version that works indefinitely but with limitations that can be removed by paying.
 + **Fork**: An alternate version of an existing project, with a based-on but modified source and binary.